November 9, 2024

 Topo Athletic Trailventure 2

-Best Lightweight Hiking Boot With Wide Toe Box
+Best Lightweight Hiking Boot for Wide Feet

 Main Benefits:

-• wide toe box
+• wide toe box for natural toe splay

-• lightweight
+• lightweight build for weight savings

-The Trailventure 2 is a lightweight fast-packing boot from Topo Athletic—a brand awarded the American Podiatric Medical Association Seal of Approval for supporting healthy feet.
-Topos features a wide toe box, a secure fit, and low (5mm) heel to toe drop to encourage a more natural base.
-The Topo Trailventure feels cushy underfoot with the brand's soft but responsive zipfoam midsoles and moderately stiff outsoles (with a nylon stability shank), which makes the boot moderately supportive.
-The Trailventure 2 is tailor-made for fast hikers, but its traction is good enough for tough trails, too.
+Awarded the American Podiatric Medical Association Seal of Approval, the "Topo Fit" features a wide toe box, a secure midfoot fit, and low (5mm) heel-to-toe drop to encourage a more natural base.
+The Trailventure 2 feels cushy underfoot with the brand's soft but responsive zipfoam midsoles and moderately stiff outsoles (with a nylon stability shank), which makes the boot moderately supportive.
+The Trailventure 2 is tailor-made for fast packers, but its traction is good enough for tough trails, too.
 And its comfort may appeal to casual hikers and especially to hikers who like wide toe boxes.
-The first Trailventure won REI Editor’s Choice Award, and the Trailventure 2 is better— and currently my boot-of-choice for most of my day hikes (see my review).
+The first Trailventure won REI Editor’s Choice Award, and the Trailventure 2 is better— and currently my boot-of-choice for my day hikes (see my first-hand review).

 Best Fit